nworbde/dStar/README.md

 Subsequent lines are assumed to contain two columns of time and accretion rate.
 These columns are read into a temporary buffer, scaled by `Mdot_scale` and `time_scale`, repeated `number_cycles` times, and then used to integrate in time.
 See the example `accretion` for an example.

+### A tutorial on crust cooling
+Look in the `examples/INT-16-2b-demo` directory for a demonstration of using this code that was presented in a talk given at the INT workshop 16-2b, "Phases of Dense Matter".
+See the `README.md` file in that directory for instructions.

+### Total mass, radius are now reported
+Both the `history.data` and `profile` datafiles now list the total mass (solar units) and radius (kilometers) in the header.
+By total, I mean the value at the top of the domain, not the photosphere.

 ### Time, observed effective temperature are stored
 The structure pointer now contains arrays `t_monitor` and `Teff_monitor` that contain the epoch end times (in days) and the observer-frame effective temperature (in K) at the end of each epoch.
 This facilitates comparison with observations.